 This is one of the few times I wished I had color film with me during my Black & White photography period on the early 1990s.
 We were at the Railroad Museum of Pennsylvania in Strasburg.
 Howie poked his head out of the GP9 cab.
 I caught him just in time for the photo.

-Trackside somewhere along the Northeast Corridor 1992
+Trackside along the Northeast Corridor in Downingtown PA in 1992

 At Steamtown Scranton PA 1992